patricoferris/mallusk/README.md

-Cshell
+Mallusk
 ------

-Cshell is a shell that tracks the inputs and outputs of the programs you run.
+Mallusk is a shell that tracks the inputs and outputs of the programs you run.

 You can then query the shell about how files came to be.